 Likewise, when associations and networks seek to plant churches, a sufficient support system is invaluable.
 At the same time, the most sophistocated support system in the world is useless if there is no passion to take advantage of it and no understanding of why it exists.
 The environment in which the system exists matters, and if the culture within which you are trying to plant churches is not itself permeated by the priority of church planting, the result is usually failure.

 So the first issue in ensuring effective church planting in your association or network is not an effective support system, but a passionate church planting culture.
 In this post, I'll briefly describe the steps in helping cultivate this kind of culture.
-For a more detailed and video-based description of this process, click here.

 1. Read Together.
 Expose yourself, and other key pastors and lay leaders, to resources that reveal church planting as an essential part of the mission of God.
 Bibliographies abound containing resources like this, and in the past 15 years the increased popularity of church planting has caused those lists to grow exponentially.
 As you are mining those lists for resources your pastors and leaders will actually read, keep three distinct emphases in mind.
 First, expose your people to resources that describe, in full, the missionary task as defined in the Bible, which always results in converts, indigenous leaders, and new churches.
 Second, find resources that speak to the practical components of church planting.
 Such will give your leadership an initial blueprint of the kind of system that needs to be errected.
 Finally, expose pastors and laity in your churches to resources that focus on the local church as the primary vehicle for church planting.
 Repeatedly teach and emphasize that this is THEIR job.
 If you don't, the best you will get is an Association of well-wishers who hope this new church planting venture works out for you.
 And while that kind of attitude makes for great job security and probably even extra funding for the mission, it won't create the kind of environment I'm talking about.
 At the end of the day, local churches need to "own" their own responsibility to plant churches.